ChiaChiaWei/Frontend_QRCode/README.md

 <link href="style.css" rel="stylesheet">
 ```

+3. Introduce modern CSS reset to this project to initialize the html style.

+4. Learning the differences between 'px' and 'rem', then use them more wisely.

 ### Continued development

 1. Keep using css and learn scss.

 2. Introducing ReactJS in the future project.

 ### Useful resources